About this day

 Programme & speakers

 What happens when the money runs out?
-Stephen King, Senior Economic Advisor at HSBC
+Stephen King, Senior Economic Adviser at HSBC

 Stephen will look at the impact of the emerging nations on western economic prosperity and what actions governments can take to prevent an economic collapse of the sort that happened in 2008.